• Skip to primary navigation

 There are many reasons as to why a homeowner may stop making payments… for whatever reason, it doesn’t really matter.

-Let’s say the homeowner has been making payments on their for the last 10 years.
+Let’s say the homeowner has been making payments on their mortgage for the last 10 years.
 Loans have been paid down a bit.
 Along with making payments each month, their home has also increased in value in the last 10 years.
 There is now $100,000 equity in this home.

 The home is worth more than what is owed to the banks…